Taylor Dupuis (voice)

 Alex is a proud graduate of Carnegie Mellon University, a member of the BMI Advanced Musical Theater Workshop, and a proud Dad to his cat, Sonia.

-Kaycie Satterfield (guitar)
+Kaycie Satterfield (New York, NY)

 Kaycie Satterfield is an established singer-songwriter, guitarist, vocalist and bassist.
 Growing up in Austin, Texas, she cut her teeth performing festivals around Texas with several Western Swing outfits.
 She was involved in choir and rock bands from a very young age, and also competed in songwriting competitions in central Texas including Old Settler’s Music Festival.
 Kaycie attended Belmont University in Nashville, Tennessee, where she earned a Bachelor of Music in Commercial Music with a voice principle and an emphasis in composition and arranging.
 During her time at Belmont, she sang in Belmont Chamber Singers, a chamber vocal ensemble, and Jazzmin, Downbeat award-winning jazz vocal ensemble.
 She was also part of indie-rock group The Reckless Charms, whom were chosen for a live audition in Los Angeles for America’s Got Talent in 2015.
 Her senior year, she was chosen as one of four finalists in Belmont School of Music’s 25th Commercial Showcase.
 She taught at Southern Girls Rock and Roll Camp every summer.
 After graduation, she spent a season as the house guitarist at the world-famous Grand Hotel on Mackinac Island, Michigan.
 She then performed locally in Nashville, including as a house band member for She’s A Rebel: A Girl Group Tribute Show before moving to New York.
 There she began working as a singer-songwriter, performer, session and live musician for artists such as Madame Gandhi, as well as songwriter and music educator.
 She is currently working on her debut album.

-Prawit Siriwat (guitar)
+Prawit Siriwat (Irvine, CA)

 Brooklyn based guitarist and composer, Prawit Siriwat, explores spontaneous creativity with tactile sonic textures and virtuosic musicianship.
 Whether it is through simple yet natural beauty of acoustic strings or the bloopy-bloop filled electro-sonic worlds, he has a meditative approach to creating his musical pallet.